The Sphinx of the “Foremost of Noble Ladies”

-This seven ton granite Sphinx of Hatshepsut has the body of a lion and a human head wearing a nemes head-cloth and royal beard.
-The statue has the usual symbolic powerful muscles of the lion and the idealized face used for pharaohs.
-This sphinx is one of a number granite sphinxes that once stood in Hatshepsut’s mortuary temple at Deir el-Bahri.
+This seven-ton granite Sphinx of Hatshepsut has the body of a lion and a human head wearing a head-cloth and royal beard.
+The statue has the usual symbolic, powerful muscles of the lion and the idealized face used for pharaohs.
+This sphinx is one of several granite sphinxes that once stood in Hatshepsut’s mortuary temple at Deir el-Bahri.

-Many of the status of Hatshepsut in the MET were smashed into fragments or defaced at the orders of Hatshepsut’s nephew and successor Thutmose III and dumped in quarries.
+Another Hatshepsut statue in the MET is the “Seated Statue of Hatshepsut,” which is a life-size limestone statue.
+It shows Hatshepsut in the ceremonial attire of the Egyptian king.
+Many of the statuses of Hatshepsut were smashed into fragments or defaced at the orders of Hatshepsut’s nephew and successor Thutmose III and dumped in quarries.
 Thutmosis III ordered that Hatshepsut name and memory be removed as a Pharaoh from Egyptian history and ordered her statues destroyed and her achievements erased.

-This above enormous kneeling statue and two others in the MET collection were made for the processional pathway to Hatshepsut’s temple at Deir el-Bahri.
-Each statue has an inscription that includes her personal name with the feminine pronoun or verb form.
+The “Kneeling statue of Hatshepsut,” also in the MET is an enormous kneeling statue and many others like it were made for the procession pathway to Hatshepsut’s temple at Deir el-Bahri.
+Each sculpture has an inscription that includes her name with the feminine pronoun or verb form.
 Thus the masculine dress and physique were not intended to deceive people into thinking that she was a man.
-The objective was to depict Hatshepsut with all the symbolism associated with kingship.
+The aim was to depict Hatshepsut with all the symbolism associated with kingship.

-The Egyptians believed that the spirit could live after death, only if some remembrance of a body, a statue or name of the deceased remained in the land of the living.
+The Egyptians believed that the spirit could live after death.
+But only if some remembrance of a body, a statue or name of the deceased remained in the land of the living.
 By visiting and reflecting on Hatshepsut statues, we have fulfilled her hopes and beliefs.

 - Date: ca. 1479–1458 B.C.